Cider in the United Kingdom: Present day

 In the present day, the United Kingdom drinks the most cider in the world, if one includes white cider which would not legally qualify as cider in many other countries.
 It is very common to find cider on tap in pubs and in bottles and cans at the local off-licence and large supermarkets.
 UK cider is mostly associated with the West Country, the West Midlands, and portions of the Home Counties and East Anglia, more specifically places like Somerset, Devon, Herefordshire, Worcestershire, Kent, Sussex, Suffolk, Norfolk and more recently Buckinghamshire and Cheshire.
 It is also produced in Wales, Scotland and Northern Ireland.
 Cider is available in sweet, medium and dry varieties.
 Recent years have seen a significant increase in cider sales in the UK.
 The National Association of Cider Makers (NACM) estimates a minimum of 480 active cider makers in the UK.
-As of 2008, UK cider production comprises 61.9% of cider produced in the EU, and a 7.9% share of UK alcohol servings.
+As of 2008, UK cider production comprised 61.9% of cider produced in the EU, and a 7.9% share of UK alcohol servings.
 There has equally been a marked increase in demand for cider amongst the young: Since 2001, UK supermarket Tesco has increased its cider range by 60%, tripling its premium cider category to keep up with demand.